Pine Shavings For Chickens: Pros, Cons and Comparison

 Monthly maintenance: Once a month remove all the bedding.
 Disinfect and air dry the coop before putting in new shavings.

-Below, you will find detailed comparison between the pine shavings and other bedding materials:
+Below, you will observe a detailed comparison between the pine shavings and other bedding materials:

 1. Pine Shavings vs. Straw